charlesdwmorrison/L6/README.md

 }
 ```
 ### Test Execution
 To make a multi-user test, you just put the above two components together.
-You call the BuildRequestList() method of the script and pass it to the user controller:
+You call the BuildRequestList() method of the script and pass the script object to the user controller.
+Then add an assertion:

 ```
 [Test]